The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: Phase transitions among different -DTCs thorough subspace-thermal DTCs

-Thus, the thermalizations are still restricted within subspaces divided by $\tilde{Q}_{i,j}$, within a time scale $e^{O(L)}$ approaching infinity in the thermodynamic limit.
+Thus, the thermalizations are still restricted within subspaces characterized by $\tilde{Q}_{i,j}$'s, stable within a time scale $e^{O(L)}$ approaching infinity in the thermodynamic limit.
 In addition, we expect $\mathcal{V}(\lambda)$ is close to identity when $\lambda$ is small.
 We can expand $Q_{i,j}$'s in $\tau$-basis,

 where we use the fact that $\tilde{Q}_{i,j}$'s are combinations of $\tau^z$'s.
 Thus, by measuring $Q_{i,j}$'s, we can observe that their major components $\tilde{Q}_{i,j}$'s have robust subharmonic oscillations, up to a time scale $e^{O(L)}$ going to infinity in the thermodynamic limit.